Public infrastructures and events: updated information

 - The urban fitness areas;

-- Swimming places: Baby Plage and the Bains des Pâquis are open from May 30 whereas the public swimming pools, the paddling pool and Les Eaux-Vives Beach remain closed until further notice.
+- Swimming places: Baby Plage and the Bains des Pâquis are open since May 30 Les Eaux-Vives Beach remains closed.

 The public should consult the websites of the institutions concerned on a regular basis in order to obtain more detailed information concerning the conditions for visiting these sites and any alterations which may have been made as the situation changes.